Office of Student Life Staff

-Andy is the Assistant Dean and Assistant Director of Student Life.
-His role in the office includes serving as the chair of the Early Assessment and Reporting Committee, advisor to the Student Review Board, and liaison with the College of Arts and Sciences.
+Andy's role in the office includes serving as the chair of the Early Assessment and Reporting Committee, advisor to the Student Review Board, and liaison with the College of Arts and Sciences.

 Prior to his work in the Office of Student Life, Andy spent his career in the department of Housing and Dining Services at K-State as the Residence Life Coordinator of Marlatt Hall.
 Andy earned his Master's of Education in Counselor Education from Clemson University and his Bachelor's of Science in Recreation Administration from Eastern Illinois University.
 Throughout his career he has enjoyed working with students on a variety of issues and helping them navigate the university experience.

 His professional interests include helping students find success in their academics and personal life, collaboration across the university for student success, and helping students find their passion at the university.

 Strengths: Learner • Communication • Input • Woo • Relator

 Sarah hails from Colorado but has made many places, including Kansas, her home over the years.
 After finishing her undergraduate degree at K-State, Webb moved to Austin, TX where she worked for an international study abroad company recruiting students from all over the United States, and managing over 100 unique academic programs in Spain and Costa Rica.
 In her role as a program manager Sarah worked closely with international consulates and consular officials to coordinate immigration compliance, and organized and conducted pre-departure orientation presentations for departing students before going to Spain herself to live and work full time.
 Eventually Sarah returned to the states to complete her Master’s in Marriage and Family Therapy at K-State and has acquired research experience, and clinical skills through her work in community mental health.